 While compiling your travel medical kit, it is crucial that the medication being carried meets the legal requirements imposed by the country.
 Ensure that you carry a quantity of medication that will last the duration of your trip, as it is possible that your doctor’s prescription may not be valid overseas.

 It is always recommended that you have an accompanying doctor’s prescription and letter authorising that the medication being carried while travelling is for personal use.
 In addition to this, ensure that all medication is stored in their original packaging with all labels, so that authorised custom officials will be able to easily examine all medication and related products.
+Furthermore, considering a bedside prescription delivery service from companies like https://www.proxsysrx.com/ can provide added convenience and peace of mind, ensuring that patients have access to their necessary medications without any interruption during their stay in hospice or while traveling.
 While packing, it is recommended that you pack away your medication kit in your carry-on luggage in the unfortunate event that your checked-in baggage is delayed or lost.

 It is also recommended that you carry motion sickness tablets, general pain relief medication such as analgesic drugs which include aspirin or paracetamol, cold and flu medication, lubricating eye drops and indigestion medication.
 This however, is not an exhaustive list and it is recommended that you get your GP to recommend and sign off on the list of medication to be carried.
 The innumerable fatal infections that could be contracted from insects like mosquitoes, fleas and tics range from the deadly Zika virus to other equally life-threatening infectious diseases like Malaria and Dengue.
 It is incredibly important to protect yourself from these conditions by including in your travel medical kit products like insect repellants and mosquito nets.
 Don’t forget to carry a hand-sanitiser and sunscreen as well.